galixoai/lidar-backend/README.md

-# RGBD Point Cloud API
+# RGBD Point Cloud APIs

 This is a FastAPI application for handling RGBD data and generating point clouds.